Jodi22K/Exploratory-Book-Analysis/README.md

 **Key Findings & Recommendations**:
 - **Key Genres Growing**: Romance, Science Fiction, and Fantasy have shown consistent growth, suggesting that publishers should increase their focus on these genres.
-- **Declining Genres**: Crime and Historical Fiction have seen a decrease in popularity.
+- **Declining Genres**: Crime, Action, Advenure, Mystery, and Historical Fiction have seen a decrease in popularity.
 Publishers may need to reconsider their approach to promoting these genres or introduce sub-genres to attract new readers.
 - **Actionable Recommendations**:
   - Focus on emerging trends within popular genre.
   - Develop targeted marketing strategies for declining genres to reignite interest, possibly by connecting with new, relevant audiences.